 9) Have No Job Reference in the Resume

 Reference could call PR (public relations) or source in other words.
 With the passage of time, reference plays a major part in getting a job in Dubai.
 Some companies still exist that don’t advertise their jobs in newspapers and on online job hunting websites.
 However, they pick the candidates for the particular job through references.
 Due to a lack of networking, getting a job can be extremely frustrating for many job seekers nowadays.
 Therefore, you need to focus on increasing the quality of references.

 When your job search feels hopeless and you are close enough to give up.
 At that moment, you get started to approach recruitment agencies to get a job in Dubai.
 What do most agents do?
 They make false promises, fraud, scams, and abuse after taking recruitment fees.
 I’d certainly advise you from the bottom of my heart to find legal employment agents who have licensed and can be approved by the government.

 Finally, an article comes to an end.
-It was really a very time consuming work which invested in research and writing.
+It was really a very time-consuming work that invested in research and writing.
 However, your continued love and support and raising some questions insisted me to write this post.
 And I have done so far.
-My precious advice to young people’s (newbies) who are unaware of the fact about looking for a job in Dubai is to apply the above top 10 reasons for failure to find jobs in Dubai in your career.
+My precious advice to young people (newbies) who are unaware of the fact about looking for a job in Dubai is to apply the above top 10 reasons for failure to find jobs in Dubai in your career.

-If you will be able to avoid the above common mistakes then believe me, you can turn your failure into success.
+If you will be able to avoid the above common mistakes then, believe me, you can turn your failure into success.
 Before ending a blog post, it’s a humble request to all readers, please share this article as much as you can so others can also be aware of the fact.
 Because your little support makes me stronger than yesterday.
-Wish you all the very best! 🙂
+We wish you all the very best! 🙂

 Beware Of Fraudsters!